-Figure 10: Power curve of the sample turbine Aeolos-V-3kW
+Figure 11: Power curve of the sample turbine Aeolos-V-3kW

-Source: Own calculations based on information in the product booklet for Aeolos-V-3kW (see Appendix 1),
+Source: Own calculations based on information in the product booklet for Aeolos-V-3kW (Aeolos Windenergie GmbH, 2020)

 Rezaeiha et al. (2020) assume the arrangement of 12 counter-rotating VAWT per building roof, while considering the mutual performance impact (wake effect) of the turbines through the constant coefficient $C_W = 0.88$.
 The coefficient was derived for a dual array of turbines with co- and counter-rotational directions and relative spacings between 1.25 to 10 turbine diameters.
-The rotor width of the Aeolos-V-3kW sample turbine is 3 m, which corresponds to a diameter of 6 m.
-This is six times the diameter of the sample turbine used by Rezaeiha et al. (2020), wherefore this analysis assumes a considerably lower average number of turbines per roof, namely four - counter-rotational installed on each building corner (most buildings are likely to have a rectangular shape).
+The rotor diameter of the Aeolos-V-3kW sample turbine is 3 m.
+This is three times the diameter of the sample turbine used by Rezaeiha et al. (2020), wherefore this analysis assumes a lower average number of turbines per roof and is performed under three scenarios (each with a varying number of turbines per roof).
+Scenario 1 assumes three installed turbines per building (counter-rotationally installed on each building corner), Scenario 2 assumes five turbines and Scenario 3 seven turbines per building.
+If we assume a rectangular building shape and a security spacing of 5 m between the turbines, the turbine installation could look like represented in Figure 12.